picmac/treazrisland/docs/releases/mvp.md

 ## Breaking Changes

-- Environment variables are now sourced from `.env.docker` when using Docker Compose.
-Existing `.env` files should be reconciled with the new templates.
+- Environment variables are now sourced from the shared `.env` file for both host and Docker workflows.
+Existing deployments should reconcile their secrets with the consolidated template.
 - Metrics scraping requires a bearer token via `METRICS_TOKEN`.

 ## Manual Steps